 Crustless Quiche Lorraine Mini Muffins RecipeJune 4, 2018

-I love making quiche.
+I love making this Quiche Lorraine Mini Muffins Recipe.
 It’s an all-in-one delicious way to eat protein, vegetables, fresh herbs . . . whatever you want to add.
 Quiche Lorraine is classic with its layers of egg, bacon and swiss cheese all nestled in a flaky crust, so Parisienne.

 A lot of folks don’t want the added calories from the crust, so I’ve made this one crustless and in a mini form; it’s the perfect size for a quick morning breakfast or an anytime snack.